Fully quantum algorithm for lattice Boltzmann methods with application to partial differential equations: A fully-quantum lattice Boltzmann algorithm

 In the context of QLBM, we apply the IPE algorithm to every lattice site, i.e., to a two-qubit unitary for the D1Q2 scheme.
 We set the unitary $U$ to be the product of the encoding and the collision operations since the streaming step only swaps the qubits and does not change their phases.
-For a total number of iterations $m$, the IPE algorithm estimates the phase $\varphi = 0.\varphi_1 ... \varphi_m$, where $\varphi_k$ are the phase bits ($1 \leq k \leq m$).
+For a total number of iterations $m$, the IPE algorithm estimates the best $m$ bit approximation to $\phi$ with $\varphi = 0.\varphi_1 ... \varphi_m = \sum_{k=1}^{m}\varphi_k/2^k$, where $\varphi_k$ are the phase bits ($1 \leq k \leq m$) in binary expansion.
 At each iteration, $k$, the IPE algorithm applies the unitary $U$ $2^{m-k}$ times controlled on the auxiliary qubit.
 Due to phase kickback, the relative phase of the auxiliary qubit becomes $\exp(i2\pi0.\varphi_{m-k+1}\varphi_{m-k+2}...\varphi_{m})$.
-Thus, to estimate the phase bit $\varphi_{m-k+1}$, a phase correction of $-2\pi(\varphi_{m-k+2}/2^2+...+\varphi_{m}/2^m)$ is performed, controlled on the measurement outcome of the previously estimated phase bits $\varphi_{m-k+2},...,\varphi_{m}$.
+Thus, to estimate the phase bit $\varphi_{m-k+1}$, a phase correction of $-2\pi(\varphi_{m-k+2}/2^2+...+\varphi_{m}/2^m)$ is performed, controlled on the measurement outcome of the previously estimated phase bits $\varphi_{m-k+2},\dots,\varphi_{m}$.
 The phase bit $\varphi_{m-k+1}$ is then estimated by measuring the auxiliary qubit in the $x$-basis.
-The first two iterations of the IPE, which estimates the two least significant bits of the phase $\varphi_{m}$ and $\varphi_{m-1}$, is illustrated in~\cref{fig:IPE}~(a).
-One time step of the measurement-avoiding QLBM circuit is shown in the circuit of~\cref{fig:IPE}~(b), which consists of collision, streaming, and phase correction operations.
+The first two iterations of the IPE algorithm, which estimates the two least significant bits of the phase $\varphi_{m}$ and $\varphi_{m-1}$, is illustrated in~\cref{fig:IPE}~(a).
+One time step of the restless QLBM circuit is shown in the circuit of \cref{fig:IPE}~(b), which consists of collision, streaming, and phase correction operations.

 \Cref{fig:qlga-results-q4} presents the numerical simulation of our variant using the IPE algorithm to solve the 1D diffusion equation.
 The simulation uses the D1Q2 scheme with 26 qubits and runs on the statevector simulator.
 The spatial domain consists of $N_s=13$ lattice sites, and results are shown after $6$ time steps.
-A good agreement is found between the quantum solution and the classical one.
+The quantum solution and the classical one agree well, with the root-mean-square error between them below the finite sampling threshold.
 This variant improves the efficiency of the QLGA algorithm as the encoding is used only once at the beginning of the computation to prepare the quantum states, and measurement is only performed at the end of the computation.

-General quantum devices have expensive measurement steps, especially in the context of time-stepping problems.
-Avoiding such measurement is thus a prerequisite of a quantum algorithm for any quantum device.
-This also leads to fewer state-preparations steps, which are computationally expensive in comparison the the other algorithmic considerations.